Pennsylvania Governor Halts Executions

 On Jan.
 23, the Supreme Court agreed to hear Glossip v.
 Gross (No. 14-7955), a case in which inmates facing execution in Oklahoma raised objections to the state's continuing use of drugs that were involved in botched executions in 2014.
+The case will be argued April 29.
 Four Justices had voted earlier to grant a stay for Charles Warner, who was originally part of the case that the Supreme Court agreed to hear, but was executed on Jan.
 15. Justice Sotomayor, writing for the dissent, said:

 "I am deeply troubled by this evidence suggesting that midazolam cannot constitutionally be used as the first drug in a three-drug lethal injection protocol....The questions before us are especially important now, given States’ increasing reliance on new and scientifically untested methods of execution.
 Petitioners have committed horrific crimes, and should be punished.
 But the Eighth Amendment guarantees that no one should be subjected to an execution that causes searing, unnecessary pain before death."

-Click to learn more about DPIC's 2014 Year End Report
+Click to learn more about DPIC's recent 2014 Year End Report

 DPIC Podcast Series: We have begun a new set of podcasts on the death penalty in each state, each with interesting historical facts.
-The following are now available: Michigan, Wisconsin, Maine, Minnesota, North Dakota, Alaska, Hawaii, Iowa, and Vermont.
+The following are now available: Michigan, Wisconsin, Maine, Minnesota, North Dakota, Alaska, Hawaii, Iowa, Vermont, Massachusetts, District of Columbia, Rhode Island, and New Jersey.
 Check out our podcasts now!
 Also listen to DPIC's podcasts on death penalty issues.